- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 SAP’s Conflict of Interest in Not Certifying Oracle 12c

-The issue that SAP now completes with all of the hardware vendors places SAP in a conflict of interest when certifying databases; this is a conflict of interest that before its investment into HANA, it did not have.
+SAP now completes with all of the hardware vendors places SAP in a conflict of interest when certifying databases; this is a conflict of interest that, before its investment into HANA, it did not have.
 What was once a straightforward process is now rife with political intrigue where one now has to parse the statements by SAP and Oracle to see who is telling the truth.

 How can SAP certify Oracle, that is, give them a fair hearing, if, by certifying Oracle, SAP cut’s into their market share for HANA?